vesta-webtrees-2-custom-modules/vesta_personal_facts/README.md

 * Links to external maps (Google, Bing, OpenStreetMap) are configurable via module administration.

+* Additional map services may be integrated on request.
+Currently we have:
+    * [Mapire.eu](https://mapire.eu), providing a historical map of Europe in the XIX. century.

 * The respective location data is obtained directly from GEDCOM, and may also be provided by other custom modules.

 * If you have collected non-GEDCOM location data via webtrees itself, activate the 'Vesta Webtrees Location Data Provider' custom module to make this data available.